 Once a program has been selected, there will be an extensive intake process conducted.
 During the intake evaluation, the individual will participate in an interview with a clinician.
-This interview will allow the individual to relay the specific details about their opiate addiction history, any co-occurring mental health disorder, and any medical conditions.
+This interview will allow the individual to relay the specific details about their opiate addiction history, any co-occurring mental health disorder, and any physical conditions.
 Clinicians may use assessment tools to help them further determine the new client’s recovery needs.

 The rehab program will commence starting with detoxification, followed by an extensive addiction treatment program with intensive therapy, group therapy, and related activities.
 Once the rehab program is completed, the client should access continuing care services that include outpatient therapy and 12-step meetings at minimum.

-Medical Detox for Opiate Addiction
+Residential Detox for Opiate Addiction

 Many clients are curious and ask, “How long does opiate withdrawal last?”
 They may be apprehensive about going through detox and need some reassurance prior to beginning the process.
 The detox and withdrawal process lasts about one to two weeks in most cases.

-During a medically supervised detox individuals will be well attended to.
+During a residential detox individuals will be well attended to.
 The withdrawal symptoms, which are similar to a bad flu with the added features of psychological symptoms, begin to emerge within 12 hours of the last opiate dosing, peak on days 2-4, and then begin to incrementally subside.
 During the detox and withdrawal phase of treatment, the detox team will provide medications and other remedies to help ease the discomfort and pain caused by the withdrawal symptoms.
 So, as worried as a client might be when they inquire, “How long does opiate withdrawal last?” they may be surprised to find that it is over before they know it.